Careers in Healthcare

 Respiratory therapists care for patients who have trouble breathing—for example, from a chronic respiratory disease, such as asthma or emphysema.
 Their patients range from premature infants with undeveloped lungs to elderly patients who have diseased lungs.

 Speech-language pathologists (sometimes called speech therapists) assess, diagnose, treat, and help to prevent communication and swallowing disorders in children and adults.

-Surgical technologists, also called operating room technicians, assist with operations.
+Surgical assistants and technologists help with surgical operations.
 They prepare operating rooms, arrange equipment, and help doctors during surgeries.

 Veterinarians care for the health of animals and work to protect public health.
 They diagnose, treat, and research medical conditions and diseases of pets, livestock, and other animals.